castocolina/consul_mini_ws/README.md

  1. Exercise 1: Using templates
  1. Exercise 2: CLI Program.
 Use Add / Change data from UI
  1. Exercise 3: Rest program.
 Using config file for templating and exec behavior
- 1. Create template from data
- 1. Template once before start application
- 1. Use template, start application & restart with each changes
- 1. Spring app reload context
+ 1. Exercise 4: Rest program.
+Spring configuration, only reload beans afected by keys/config
  1. Security